Union Middle School 2017-18 GATE Extension Opportunities

 Meeting Time/Location: 3:00 p.m. / Room 10 & Room 41

-In a change from years past, we will have two Math Clubs at Union Middle School for 2016-17.
-On September 27th at 3 pm in the cafeteria, all students interested in participating in one of our two math clubs will take a placement test.
+Continuing on the change we made for last year, we will have two Math Clubs at Union Middle School for 2017-18.
+On September 19th at 3 pm in the cafeteria, all students interested in participating in one of our two math clubs will take a placement test.
 The 25 top scoring students on this test will have the option to participate in a competition based Math Challenge Team led by Mrs. Shaw in room 10.
 All other students will participate in a Math Challenge Club led by Mrs. D’Apuzzo in room 41.
 Both clubs will focus on an array of activities in advanced problem solving skills.
 The curriculum for the program focuses primarily on “Math Counts,” a nationwide math competition for middle and high school students, as well as American Mathematics Competition, California League of Mathematics, and Math Olympiad for the Math Challenge Team.
 More information regarding Math Counts can be found at www.mathcounts.org.
 The Math Challenge Team led by Mrs. Shaw will compete in local and state math competitions, face-to-face with other schools.
 We are very proud of all of our “mathletes.”
 Congratulations to UMS for continuing to receive the highest honors of Gold and Silver Levels in MathCounts competition each and every year.

 Meeting Day and Frequency: Thursday/Weekly and other times as needed